patataofcourse/AdventureScript/README.md

 * **Future releases**: 2.1.0 won't be the end of life for AdventureScript.
 Both bugfix releases and feature releases will continue for an unspecified period of time.

 ### Documentation
+* Incomplete documentation for the AdventureScript language can be found at [adventurescript.readthedocs.io](https://adventurescript.readthedocs.io)
-* Currently, AdventureScript lacks documentation.
-It will be made for the stable 2.0 release.
+* Documentation for the library's public interface will be added over time before the 2.0 release